harry7557558/harry7557558/list-of-projects.md

 # Academic Publications

-Not listed on this page (at least at this time considering I'm an undergraduate), but I'm pretty sure you can find out by stalking me hard enough.
+Not listed on this page – at least at this time considering I'm still an undergraduate student, but I'm pretty sure you can find my Google Scholar profile if you stalk me hard enough.